chriscareycode/nagiostv-react/README.md

 ![Display](https://nagiostv.com/images/nagiostv-0.6.8b.png)

-Compatible with Nagios Core 4, Nagios XI, and MK Livestatus
+Monitor your infrastructure with style.

-NagiosTV is a user interface (UI) for the Nagios monitoring system https://www.nagios.org
+NagiosTV is a user interface add-on for the Nagios monitoring system https://www.nagios.org

+Compatible with Nagios Core 4, Nagios XI, and MK Livestatus.

+Bubble up the most important stuff to the top.
+Focus only on the work that needs to be done.

+Large bold fonts and bright colors - so it's easily read from across the room.

+A great conversation piece during an outage.

-This user interface is designed to be viewed on a TV, phone, or desktop to quickly see if all your services are up or down.
+Originally designed to be viewed on a wall mounted TV, but also looks great on your phone or desktop monitor.

 This is not meant to be a replacement for the entire Nagios web interface, but a way to just look at the “what's down?” part.

 Some of the features: